wasmCloud/wasmcloud.com/content/english/blog/dotnet_are_we_webassembly_yet.md

 </Project>
 ```

-This is a serious case of false advertising.
+The important parts here are the use of the `browser-wasm` runtime and the `main.mjs` file.
 You see, what you're getting with the "_console_" target isn't actually a freestanding WebAssembly module.
-Oh no, instead what you're getting is a WebAssembly module that can be _hosted in JavaScript in Node.js in a console_.
+Instead what we get is a WebAssembly module that can be _hosted in JavaScript in Node.js in a console_.

 This is definitely _not_ what I'm looking for.
 Remember earlier when I said that Blazor can do whatever it likes because it is both the producer and consumer of the module?
 This is fine for Blazor, but not for the WebAssembly ecosystem.
 Whenever you do things like build a module that will only ever function in the presence of JavaScript or (as I'll mention in a bit) even a specific so-called freestanding runtime, WebAssembly's prime asset of portability goes out the window.
 Hot take warning: _tightly coupled WebAssembly modules are no better than `.so`/`.dll` files_.